New Scholarships Available!!

 - Non-Science Course Prerequisites: Yes, but only if no letter grade option available

 Grades below a "C-" cannot be accepted towards completion of these requirements.
-A preferred grade point average of 2.75 is expected for both cumulative and science courses.
+A preferred grade point average of 2.75 is expected for cumulative GPA and required for the science prerequisite courses.
 All science and math courses must be taken within ten years.
-Exceptions to the above criteria will be reviewed on a case-by-case basis. ***All requirements must be satisfied by the end of the Spring term the year of anticipated enrollment into Pharmacy program, unless approved by Admissions prior to paying initial deposit (i.e. Spring 2022 for enrollment into the Fall 2022 class)***
+Exceptions to the above criteria will be reviewed on a case-by-case basis. ***All requirements must be satisfied by the end of the Spring term the year of anticipated enrollment into Pharmacy program, unless approved by Admissions prior to paying initial deposit (i.e. Spring 2023 for enrollment into the Fall 2023 class)***

 PCAT and Other Tests